 Schwartz & Associates Creative (SAC), St. Louis, is the Media Producer.
 The company has been collaborating with the CMMS to find ways to use new technologies to transform the outdoor learning experience.
 SAC has created a number of technology products for the CMMS, two of which won MUSE awards at the American Alliance of Museum’s Annual Conference in 2009 and 2012.

-Phase 1, the tour of Monks Mound, is expected to be completed by the end of Summer 2020.
-Phase 2, a tour of the grounds, will be available by the end of Spring 2021.
+Phase 1, the tour of Monks Mound, is coming this Fall of 2021.
+Phase 2, a tour of the grounds, will be available in the Spring of 2022.